Beeswax is a material made of wax secreted by honeybees, primarily to build their honeycomb. The bees use it as a barrier against water and coldness.

-In the simplest terms, it is a wax formed in the abdominal segments of worker bees, which discard it in or at the hive.
-Within the hive, workers typically use it for honey storage, and protection of larvae.
-Chemically, it consists of fatty acid esters and various long-chain alcohols.
+In the simplest terms, it is a natural wax formed in the abdominal segments of worker bees, which discard it in or at the hive.
+Within the hive, workers typically use it for honey storage and protection of larvae.

 Alternatively, you can also use honeycombs and turn them into beeswax.
 See here how:

 The Many Uses of Beeswax